Country Overview For Peru

 Comfort Levels: Given average maximum temperatures and humidity levels generally you should not anticipate any discomfort from heat (see heat index for more information).

-The average monthly amount of precipitation has been recorded at around 8 mm, that's 0 inches.
-Throughout the month you can expect to see rain or drizzle falling on 0 days of the month.
+The average monthly amount of precipitation has been recorded at around 120 mm, that's 5 inches.
+Throughout the month you can expect to see rain or drizzle falling on 22 days of the month, with snow falling on 1 days.

 Estimated Hours of Sunshine per Day